 Calling a time out

 The 2019 Annual Alcohol poll indicated that among us Aussies there is widespread confusion about the effects of alcohol.
 Our so-called ‘binge-drinking’ culture is still very much alive and kicking.
-The poll indicated 64% of us who drink to get drunk do so at least twice a week!??
-Before any pandemic – Our nation has a bit of a problem with Alcohol.
+The poll indicated 64 per cent of us who drink to get drunk do so at least twice a week!??
+Our nation has a bit of a problem with alcohol.

-Did you ever wonder why you pee more when drinking alcohol?
+Have you ever wondered why you pee more when drinking alcohol?

 You can also take the plunge and make a call to the National Continence Helpline.
 Our supportive and experienced Nurse Continence Specialists know heaps about these concerns.
 They can give you advice and direct you onto further help near to where you live if you need it!